vikasnkumar/d2l-pdl/chapter_preliminaries/linear-algebra.md

 the height, width, and _channel_.
 At each spatial location, the intensities of each color (red, green, and blue) are stacked along the channel.
-Furthermore, a collection of images is represented in code by a $$4^{\textrm{th}}$$-order tensor, where distinct images are indexed along the first axis.
+Furthermore, a collection of images is represented in code by a $$4^{\textrm{th}}$$-order tensor, where distinct images are indexed along the first dimension.
 Higher-order tensors are constructed, as were vectors and matrices, by growing the number of shape components.